codeBelt/sjs-base-model/README.md

 ```

 #### sjsOptions
-Each `sjs-base-model` has an object on that keeps track of options you can set.
+Each `sjs-base-model` has an object on it that keeps track of options you can set.
 You can set these options by passing an object to the `super` method of the class constructor.
 Currently there is only the option `expand` which accepts a `boolean`.
 See the [BaseModel Expand Scaffolding](##masemodel-expand-scaffolding) section to learn more.

 ```javascript
 constructor(data) {